gugarosa/brainy/README.md

 docker run -p 8080:8080 --name brainy brainy:latest
 ```

-Note that we are assuming that the API's uses port 8080 and that this port will be mapped as 8080 in the host.
+Note that we are assuming that the API uses port 8080 and that this port will be mapped as 8080 in the host.

 ### Docker-Compose